ariatemplates/noder-js/doc/configuration.md

 ```

 * It is also possible to create a new context with a specific configuration.
-For example, supposing ``noder`` is the global variable exposed by noderJS (corresponding to the default context),
+For example, supposing ``noder`` is the global variable exposed by noderJS
+(corresponding to the root module of the default context),
 the following code creates a new context with the specified configuration:

 ```js